Kyuusack/Elasticsearch/README.md

 # Elasticsearch
-# Learning Scripts for Elastic SIEM Enterprise 🚀
+# Learning Journey for Elastic SIEM Enterprise 🚀
 This repository is your go-to resource for scripts and configuration examples born from my deep dive into Elastic SIEM Enterprise. 🧠 My main aim here is to help fellow SIEM Engineers like you truly master and make the most of Elastic SIEM's powerful features. 💪

 You'll find a treasure trove of scripts designed to help you: